Skip to content

 round(countIf(resulted_in_injury) * 100.0 / COUNT(*), 1) as injury_rate

-FROM scanpath.events e
+FROM spincast.events e

-JOIN scanpath.devices d ON e.device_id = d.id
+JOIN spincast.devices d ON e.device_id = d.id

 WHERE lower(d.brand_name) LIKE '%power%picc%'